google/timesketch/docs/UploadDataViaAPI.md

 Timesketch requires or you want an automatic way to import the data, or a way to built an importer into your already existing toolsets.

+This is therefore useful for uploading CSV or JSON files, or through other code that processes data to stream to Timesketch.
+The importer takes in simple configuration parameters to make the necessary adjustments to the data so that it can be ingested by Timesketch.
+In the future these adjustments will be configurable using a config file, until then a more manual approach is needed.

 ## Basics

 The importer will take as an input either: